securebitsorg/securebitsorg.github.io/content/posts/windows/cmd-befehle-im-Ueberblick.en.md

 I have divided these commands into different subject areas further down in this article so that you can get a quick overview.
   CMD-Befehle am Ende dieser Übersicht, als PDF herunterladen.
 I have already introduced some of these commands for working or gathering information on the network in **[this article](https://secure-bits.org/der-ipconfig-befehl-im-ueberblick/)** or in the article on what you can do with the **[Netstat command](https://secure-bits.org/netstat-unter-windows/)** can do everything.
 This list of commands does not claim to be exhaustive and will therefore be updated by me on an ongoing basis.
-If you find that any commands for the command line are missing, please leave me a comment and I will add them to the tables!
+If you find that any commands for the command line are missing, please leave me a comment and I will add them to the tablehttps://cloud.secure-bits.org/s/qnZ2H8FJCFYTsBzs!
 ## All CMD commands to take with you
 If you often work with the CMD command line, you will of course need a list of the CMD commands presented here to take with you.
 This way, you can use this CMD command list at work, for example, and don't have to keep coming back to this blog, which I am of course very happy about.
 So I've created a list of CMD commands for you to download as a PDF.
 That way, you can always have it with you and access the list.
 You can also download the command list from Microsoft, which contains all the commands in a PDF document.